 I consider API Quick Start to be the best supplement of beneficial nitrifying bacteria for ongoing aquarium maintenance.
 It reduces ammonia levels really quickly when adding new fish to established freshwater fish tanks.

-It is usually during such maintenance (like a filter change, the addition of new fish, etc.) that some fish die or fall sick due to ammonia and nitrite build-up.
+It is usually during such maintenance that some fish die or fall sick due to ammonia and nitrite build-up (like a filter change, the addition of new fish, etc.).

-With a bottle of this aquarium bacteria starter, you are not going to see a dead fish floating in the tank or a sick one spiraling while leaning on its side.
+With a bottle of this aquarium bacteria starter, you won’t worry about what to do with a dead fish that’s floating in the tank or a sick one spiraling while leaning on its side.

-When used for starting the nitrogen cycle, these live, nitrifying bacteria initiate their ammonia-oxidizing processes immediately after you pour the liquid into the aquarium.
+When used for starting the nitrogen cycle, these live, nitrifying bacteria initiate their ammonia-oxidizing processes immediately after being added to the aquarium.

 My experience has been that it won’t take long (read not more than 14 days) before the aquarium water is conducive for new fish.

-Unlike Tetra SafeStart+, which virtually skips the build-up of nitrites, API Quick Start forces the nitrogen cycle through its natural course.
+Unlike Tetra SafeStart+, which virtually skips the build-up of nitrite after ammonia, API Quick Start forces the nitrogen cycle through its natural course.

 This means that you will observe a nitrite spike right after the ammonia one.

-For this reason, I consider API Quick Start to be the best nitrifying bacteria starter for cycling a new planted fish tank, where the live plants will take care of the nitrite spike.
+For this reason, I consider API Quick Start to be the best nitrifying bacteria starter for cycling a new, planted fish tank, where the aquatic plants will take care of the nitrite spike.

-It’s a well-known fact that aquatic plants prefer ammonia and nitrIte over nitrAtes for nutrition.
+It’s a well-known fact that live aquatic plants prefer ammonia and nitrIte over nitrAtes for nutrition.

 With API Quick Start you’ll both speed up the cycling of the planted aquarium and feed your live plants in the process.

-Note that you can still dose fertilizers to the aquarium during cycling with this bacteria starter.
+Note that you can still dose aquatic plant fertilizers to the aquarium during cycling with this bacteria starter.

 To cycle a saltwater tank you just double the recommended dose for freshwater aquariums.

-Anyway, this API’s bacteria starter requires no refrigeration though you should ensure that it is always in a cool temperature condition.
+Anyway, API’s bacteria starter requires no refrigeration though you should ensure that it is always in a cooler temperature condition.

 Needless to say, temperatures beyond this range could weaken or kill the live nitrifying bacteria inside the bottle.

-Finally, note that Quick Start’s effectiveness is subject to the correct application.
+Finally, note that Quick Start’s effectiveness is a matter of using it correctly.

-- Enables you to add fish into your new tank sooner than later.
+- Enables you to add fish into your new tank sooner rather than later.